swarraaa/Expense-Tracker/README.md

 ## Features

 - **Tech Stack**: MERN (MongoDB, Express.js, React.js, Node.js) with Apollo GraphQL.
-- **GraphQL Mutations**: Modify data through GraphQL API with defined mutations and establish graph relationships.
 - **Authentication**: Uses Passport.js for secure user authentication and MongoDB session store for session management.
-- **Global State Management**: Utilizes Apollo Client for efficient state management across the application.
+- **Apollo**: Utilizes Apollo Client on the frontend and Apollo server on the backend.
 - **Deployment**: Deployed using Render, ensuring seamless continuous integration and delivery.
-- **Automation**: Includes Cron jobs for scheduled tasks to enhance automation.
+- **Automation**: Includes Cron jobs to keep the server running.

 ## Run locally: